GodotVR/godot_openvr/README.md

 # Branches
 This repo currently maintains the following branches:
+- `master` is our main development in which the latest version of this plugin resides.
+This version works with Godot 4.x.
-- `master` is our main development in which we maintain our `1.x.y` version of this plugin.
+- `Godot-3.x` is our legacy branch in which we maintain our `1.x` version of this plugin.
 This version works with Godot 3.x.
-- `2.0-dev` is our 2.0 development branch, this is an unstable branch in which we're porting this plugin to work in Godot 4.x.

 # Building